rootkovska/rootkovska.github.io/_posts/2015-12-30-NotActivist.md

 > On 6 November 2010, on request from the Italian police, the Norwegian police seized the data on the Norwegian servers of Autistici/Inventati (A/I)

-because of
+<a name="connections"></a>because of

 > The group's analysis of what happened focuses on two key aspects: firstly, the "relationship between neo-fascists and the institutions" in Italy, dating back to collusion and cover-ups during the "years of lead" in the 1970s and 1980s; secondly, on how the measure was so disproportionate that it may be interpreted as a case of "political intimidation" against A/I. After noting that a "protection system" prevented the truth about neo-fascist terrorism in the "years of lead" surfacing, in relation to more recent incidents, they speak of incongruence in sentencing against convicted fascists and anti-fascists.

-* 2013: [state-encouraged BGP hijacking](http://www.linux.it/~md/text/state-hijacking.pdf), that is 'the activism equivalent of' scamming the international community, [have been the cherry on top of the mudcake](http://www.bgpmon.net/how-hacking-team-helped-italian-special-operations-group-with-bgp-routing-hijack/)
+* <a name="rats"></a>2013: [state-encouraged BGP hijacking](http://www.linux.it/~md/text/state-hijacking.pdf), that is 'the activism equivalent of' scamming the international community, [have been the cherry on top of the mudcake](http://www.bgpmon.net/how-hacking-team-helped-italian-special-operations-group-with-bgp-routing-hijack/)

 > The Raggruppamento Operativo Speciale or ROS is the Special Operations Group of the Italian National Military police.
 The group focuses on investigating organized crime and terrorism.
 Hacking Team sells its RAT software known as Remote Control System (RCS) to law enforcement and intelligence agencies, ROS included.